 My company, Carex Consulting Group, pairs top candidates with attractive career opportunities in multiple verticals.
 As the CEO and co-founder, I’ve built the company with my wonderful team around a culture of transparency and hard work.
 Getting to this point in my career required embracing opportunities for success and committing to continual learning.
 Throughout my career I’ve remained passionate about what I do, who I am, and the goals I want to achieve.
-Anyone and everyone can and should do it – here’s how you can turn passions into a sustainable and fruitful career or business endeavor.
+Anyone and everyone can and should do it – here’s how you can turn passion into a sustainable and fulfilling career or business endeavor.

 Cultivate and Understand Your Passion

 Part of my advice asks people to first discover their passions.
 What are the things they enjoy that make sense in terms of a job or startup firm?
 Separate hobbies from passionate thoughts about work.
 Of course, many people engage in hobbies passionately, whether they’re creating furniture or playing golf, but that does not mean they can or should do those things as a job or build a company around those hobbies.
 Your passion might resemble a hobby, or it might be more thematic, such as “helping improve access to education,” or “developing a new medical device for diabetes.”
 Perform some introspection to determine your passions and accept they might change over time.
 Recognize you might possess multiple interconnected passions and strengths that can come together with your next job or a new business venture.

 Learn How Startups and Successful Businesses Work

 Prior to starting Carex Consulting Group, I worked with a fast-growing startup firm, Nordic Consulting.
 I helped build it into a large nationwide firm, and I took the lessons from that journey into my development of Carex.
 I recommend eager entrepreneurs to spend some time at a startup, perhaps not as a founder but as an employee that’s driving growth.